HenrysCat/ESP32-2432S028-SCD40x/README.md

 With this code, you can display CO2, temperature, and humidity readings with a ESP32-2432S028 dev board (aka Cheap Yellow Display) and a SCD40/41 sensor.

+Two versions of code, one is display only and the other will display and send readings to influxdb.

 Use the cable supplied with the CYD plugged in to CN1

 Black - Ground